intel/intel-gradio-theme/README.md

 This will add a header with the specified text to your Gradio app.

 #### Footer
-To add a footer to your Gradio app using the Spark Island Theme, you can use the `footer` method provided in the `SparkTheme` class.
+To add a footer to your Gradio app using the Intel theme, you can use the `footer` method provided in the `SparkTheme` class.
 Here is an example:

 ```python
 from intel_gradio_theme import SparkTheme